NavdeeepSinghh/Data-Generation-using-Modelling-and-Simulation-for-ML/README.md

 ---

-## 📌 Project Overview
+## 📌 Assignment Overview

-This project demonstrates synthetic data generation using physics-based modelling and simulation, followed by machine learning model training and evaluation.
+This project demonstrates synthetic data generation using modelling and simulation, followed by machine learning model evaluation.

-A PyBullet-based physics simulator is used to generate structured numerical data under controlled physical conditions.
-The generated dataset is then used to train and compare multiple regression-based machine learning models.
+A physics-based simulator (**PyBullet**) is used to generate structured data under controlled physical conditions.
+The generated dataset is then used to train and compare multiple machine learning regression models.

-The complete workflow — simulation, dataset generation, model training, and evaluation — is implemented using Google Colab, and results are hosted on GitHub.
+The complete workflow is implemented using **Google Colab**, and results are hosted on GitHub.

 ---

-## 🛠 Simulation Engine
+## 🛠 Simulation Tool Used

 ### 🔹 PyBullet – Physics Simulation Engine

 PyBullet is an open-source physics engine widely used for:

 - Rigid body dynamics
-- Robotics research
+- Robotics
-- Reinforcement learning
+- Reinforcement learning research
-- Simulation-based ML pipelines

-It accurately models:
+It enables accurate modelling of physical interactions such as:

 - Gravity
 - Friction